 Supreme Court / Court of Justice of the European Union:

-• Keefe v Mapfre Mutualidad Compania De Seguros y Reaseguros & Anr (2017): appeal raising the question whether the claimant can rely of Article 11(3) of the Judgments Regulation to join the foreign domiciled tortfeasor to proceedings brought in the UK against its foreign-domiciled liability insurer – the Supreme Court has made a reference to the CJEU which is currently pending
+• Keefe v Mapfre Mutualidad Compania De Seguros y Reaseguros & Anr (2017): appeal raising the question whether the claimant can rely of Article 11(3) of the Judgments Regulation to join the foreign domiciled tortfeasor to proceedings brought in the UK against its foreign-domiciled liability insurer, in which the Supreme Court made a reference to the CJEU.

 Howard has appeared in over 100 applications and appeals in the Privy Council, including important constitutional and human rights cases, but also judicial review, commercial, extradition and criminal appeals – often instructed by foreign governments.
 For further details of some of these and other cases in which Howard has been instructed, click on the cases tab below.
 Howard has also appeared before the Inter American Court of Human Rights in Costa Rica.

 As well as a broad range of appellate work, Howard has a substantial practice in catastrophic personal injury and travel related litigation in particular, including jurisdiction and conflict of law issues.
 He acts for both claimants and defendants and has extensive experience of group litigation and ADR.
 He is regularly instructed by major tour operators and insurers and has represented interested parties in a number of high profile inquests arising from deaths abroad.
-Cases in which Howard is currently involved include high value personal injury claims arising from accidents in the UK and abroad, resulting variously in catastrophic brain and spinal injuries and amputations, as well as other common law work.
+Cases in which Howard is currently involved include high value personal injury claims arising from accidents in the UK and abroad, resulting variously in catastrophic brain and spinal injuries and amputations and a number of inquests.

 Silk of the Year (Personal Injury and Clinical Negligence) in the 2018 Legal 500 UK Awards.